Who can request a certified copy of a birth certificate or a death certificate?

 How do I add the father's name and information to a birth certificate?

-This is the most common change to a birth record and can be done using the Application for a New Birth Certificate Based on Parentage.
-If the father's information had been left blank on the birth certificate, these items can be added to the birth certificate by submitting the Application for a New Birth Certificate Based on Parentage form, signed by both parents in the presence of a notary public, and one (1) of the following documents:
+This is the most common change to a birth record and can be done using the VS170 Correcting a Birth Certificate.
+If the father's information had been left blank on the birth certificate, these items can be added to the birth certificate by submitting the VS170 Correcting a Birth Certificate, signed by both parents in the presence of a notary public, and one (1) of the following documents:

 - Certified copy of a marriage license between the mother and the biological father